 A firm is defined to be treated if in 1999 it produced in Denmark an 8-digit product that would be subject to quota removal as China entered the WTO in 2002, and untreated otherwise.
-Exploiting the employer-employee link in the data, a treated (or, exposed) worker is one who is employed by a textile firm domestically producing one or more products in 1999 for which binding quotas for China fell away with China entering the WTO, while a not exposed worker is one who is employed by a textile firm that did not produce such products within Denmark in 1999.16 By comparing workers based on this ex-ante exposure criterion, identification is distinct from studies that compare workers based on ex-post criteria, in particular whether a worker has been displaced.
-Specifically, there are some exposed workers who will not be displaced from their original 1999 textile firm, and conversely, there are workers that are displaced, which is higher for the set of exposed workers.
+Exploiting the employer-employee link in the data, a treated (or, exposed) worker is one who is employed by a textile firm domestically producing one or more products in 1999 for which binding quotas for China fell away with China entering the WTO, while a not exposed worker is one who is employed by a textile firm that did not produce such products within Denmark in 1999.
+By comparing workers based on this ex-ante exposure criterion, identification is distinct from studies that compare workers based on ex-post criteria such as whether a worker has been displaced, or not.
+Specifically, there are some exposed workers who are displaced from their original 1999 textile firm, and conversely, there are workers who are displaced from their original job even though they are not exposed to rising import competition.
+What differs is the hazard of being displaced, which is higher for the set of trade-exposed workers.